 July 27th 2011, I added some Google Adsense advertisements to the top of every post and the sidebar of the main page.
 Since 50% of my “users” are utilizing firefox, I’ll assume that roughly 1/3 of all page views will not actually show the advertisements.
 All potential profits will be used to pay for the hosting of this site.
 Any additional funds and I’ll probably just donate to charity anyway.

-I’ve had the following technology positions: 1) Family Computer Expert (ongoing), 2) College Dorm Floor Computer Expert, 3) Configurations Technician, 4) Helpdesk, 5) Systems Administrator, 6) Network Administrator, 7) Network Services Manager/Infrastructure Manager, 8) ???.
+I’ve had the following technology positions: 1) Family Computer Expert (ongoing), 2) College Dorm Floor Computer Expert, 3) Configurations Technician, 4) Helpdesk, 5) Systems Administrator, 6) Network Administrator, 7) Network Engineer, 8) Network Services Manager/Infrastructure Manager, 9) IT Director, and 10) Manager of Systems Administration.
 Who knows what the future will hold.
-I have noticed, however, that I’m leaning towards the management side of the fence and, with the different set of responsibilities, I may not update this site nearly as often.
+I have noticed, however, that while I’m still on the management side of the fence, I do find myself rolling up the proverbial sleeves and diving head-first into new facets of technology.